• Skip to primary navigation

 • Canola Oil: Adds moisture to the loaf.
 You can swap it out with any neutral-flavored vegetable oil.

-• Vanilla, Cinnamon, and Nutmeg: The vanilla adds a sweet flavor to healthy pumpkin bread while the cinnamon and nutmeg give it some warmth.
+• Vanilla, Cinnamon, and Nutmeg: The vanilla adds a sweet flavor to pumpkin bread while the cinnamon and nutmeg give it some warmth.

-• Baking Ingredients: Baking soda, baking powder, eggs, and salt contribute to the structure and flavor of your loaf of healthy banana pumpkin bread.
+• Baking Ingredients: Baking soda, baking powder, eggs, and salt contribute to the structure and flavor of your loaf of banana pumpkin bread.

 How To Make Whole Wheat Pumpkin Banana Bread

-Let's take a look at the main steps for making healthy pumpkin banana bread.
+Let's take a look at the main steps for making pumpkin banana bread.
 The detailed instructions are listed below in the recipe card.

 Before getting started.
-Preheat the oven to 350 degrees, lightly grease your 8x4 inch loaf pan and gather all your ingredients together.
+Preheat the oven to 350 degrees, lightly grease your 8x4 inch loaf pan, and gather all your ingredients together.

 1. Mix together both types of flour, baking soda, baking powder, cinnamon, nutmeg, and salt in a small bowl.
 Set this bowl aside for later.